 Attachments: None

+1. Overall Description

 RAN2 has discussed the 2TA aspects including per TRP UE initiated RACH procedure (CBRA), configuring more than one TAG per serving cell based on RAN1 input and RAN2 contributions.

-Whether CBRA is to be supported for Initial TA acquisition per TAG/TRP, RAN2 agreed the following:
+As for whether CBRA is to be supported for Initial TA acquisition per TAG/TRP (when UE is configured with 2TA operation), RAN2 agreed the following:

 From RAN2 perspective, per TRP UE-initiated RACH procedure is not supported.